ricomoss/python-april-2014/class4/README.md

 Advanced Exercise 1
 -----------------

 Create a class called ``Player`` with attributes health, level and name.
 Set the health and level to initialize to 500 and 1, respectively.
-Give the class a method called ``attack()`` that returns a random value between 10 and 50 multiplied by ``level``.
+Give the class a method called ``attack()`` that returns a random (uniform distribution) value between 10 and 50 multiplied by ``level``.

 Create a class called ``Battle`` that instantiates with 2 player objects.
 Create a ``do_battle()`` method that handles the players attacking each other using their ``attack()`` method.
 Continue attacking until one of the players is dead.
 Report information about the battle (who won, damage done, number of rounds, etc).